Musicals101.com

 Lyricist, librettist

 b.
 Oct.
 15, 1881 (Guildford, UK) - d.
 Feb.
-14, 1975 (Southampton, UK)
+14, 1975 (Southampton, NY)

 One of the most famous comic novelists of the early 20th Century, Wodehouse played an important role in the development of the Broadway musical.
 Frequently teamed with fellow librettist Guy Bolton, Wodehouse collaborated with such composers as Victor Herbert, Rudolph Friml, Ivan Caryll, Ivor Novello and Sigmund Romberg.
 Wodehouse and Bolton made history when they worked with composer Jerome Kern on a series of intimate musicals for Broadway's smallest house, The Princess Theatre.
 This series included several of the most distinctive American hits of that era, including Oh Boy!
 (1917), Leave It to Jane (1917) and Oh, Lady!
 Lady!
 (1918).
+Few realize that Wodehouse wrote the original lyric for Jerome Kern's "Bill," which was first written for (but deleted from) Oh Lady!
+Lady!
+When Kern later used the song in Show Boat (1927), lyricist Oscar Hammerstein II always made a point of crediting Wodehouse for writing most of the fine lyric.

 Wodehouse had a knack for writing naturalistic, believable dialogue, and for creating characters that were eccentric yet likeable.
 He and Bolton contributed the libretto for the George and Ira Gershwin hit Oh Kay!
 (1926) and wrote the first (and partially discarded) script for Cole Porter's Anything Goes (1934).
-Staying in England to avoid tax problems, Wodehouse devoted his later years to non-theatrical writing.
-His well-known Jeeves stories, which formed the basis for the ill-fated Andrew Lloyd Webber musical By Jeeves (2001).
-Few realize that Wodehouse wrote the lyric for Jerome Kern's "Bill," which was originally written for (but deleted from) Oh Lady!
-Lady!
-When Kern used the song in Show Boat (1927), lyricist Oscar Hammerstein II always made a point of crediting Wodehouse for the fine lyric.
+Wodehouse remained in France during the Nazi occupation, causing some to question his loyalties.
+Although the British government ultimately concluded that he was naive and not a traitor, Wodehouse relocated to the United States and devoted his later years to non-theatrical writing.
+His wit remained sharp.
+Confronted by a long-haired protestor in the 1960s, he quipped, "You look like a chrysanthemum."
+Woodhouse received a knighthood a few weeks before his death at age 93.
+His well-known Jeeves stories would eventually inspire the ill-fated Andrew Lloyd Webber musical By Jeeves (2001).

 Wood, Peggy (Margaret)